Global Bifurcation In Four-Component Bose-Einstein Condensates In Space: Euler and Burnside Rings

 where

-($(G/H\times G/K)_{L}$ denotes the set of elements in $G/H\times G/K$ that are fixed exactly by $L$, and the multiplication defined by Definition \ref{def:EulerRing} is linearly extended to the multiplication on entire $U(G)$.
-We call the free ${\mathbb{Z}}$-module $U(G)$ equipped with multiplication (\ref{eq:Euler-mult}) the \textit{Euler ring} of the group $G$. } \end{definition}
+Note, $(G/H\times G/K)_{L}$ denotes the set of elements in $G/H\times G/K$ that are fixed exactly by $L$. $\chi_c(\cdot)$ denotes the Euler Characteristic (For its precise definition, see Section 3 of \cite{DK} and \cite{Spa}).} Moreover, the multiplication is extended linearly to the entire Euler ring $U(G)$.
+Then the free ${\mathbb{Z}}$-module $U(G)$ associated with multiplication (\ref{eq:Euler-mult}) is called the \textit{Euler ring} of $G$. \end{definition}

 .3cm It is easy to notice that $(G)$ is the unit element in $U(G)$, i.e. $(G)*a=a$ for all $a\in U(G)$. .3cm

 \begin{lemma} Assume that $a\in U(G)$ is an invertible element and $(H)\in\Phi(G)$.
 Then

 \end{lemma}